 - An electron is a negatively charged component of an atom whereas the proton is a positively charged body.

 - Electrons are highly mobile as these are present in the shells of the atoms and can be easily freed on supplying energy.
-However, as the proton is present at the nucleus of the atom thus are not mobile like the electrons.
+However, as the proton is present at the nucleus of the atom thus is not mobile like the electrons.

 - The polarity of electrons is negative while that of the proton is positive.